AIF-development-team/adsorptioninformationformat/README.md

 | _desorp_amount |  amount adsorbed during the desorption measurement (float, mol.kg<sup>-1</sup>)   |

 ## raw2aif converter
-A simple program was produced for windows and mac computers to facilitate the production of adsorption information files from raw analysis text files exported by Quantachrome software (*.txt*) and the raw data files (*.DAT*) and CSV files exported by Belsorb software.
+A simple program was produced for windows computers to facilitate the production of adsorption information files from raw analysis text files exported by Quantachrome software (*.txt*) and the raw data files (*.DAT*) and CSV files exported by Belsorb software.

-The current versions of these programs can be found on the [release page](https://github.com/jackevansadl/jubilant-waddle/releases), of this repository.
+The current versions of this program can be found on the [release page](https://github.com/jackevansadl/jubilant-waddle/releases/tag/0.0.1), of this repository.

 ## Citation